rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/faqs.md

 ---
 description: >-
-  This page provides solutions to some of the commonly faced issues while using the RudderStack JavaScript SDK on your website.
+  Solutions to some of the commonly faced issues while using the RudderStack JavaScript SDK on your website.
 ---

 # **FAQs**